scivision/mbta_salary/README.rst

 yields plots and the output:

-Highest earning MBTA staff $235194 in 2014 was a Technician,Power Equip.
+Highest earning MBTA staff $235194 in 2014 was a Technician,Power Equip, including estimated $145401 overtime.

 ======  ======  ======  ======  ======  ====
 type       max  median    90th  subtot   num